tautvydasversockas/CSharp_Beginners_Course/01-console-application/README.md

 ```csharp
 Console.WriteLine("Hello World and Good Bye!");
 ```
-`Console` is a class (we will get to what a class is later) from `System` namespace that represents the standart input, output and error streams for console applications.
+`Console` is a class (we will get to what a class is later) from `System` namespace that represents the standart input, output and error streams for console applications. `WriteLine` is a method that writes provided text to console.

 Change from:
 ```csharp